riscv-steel/riscv-steel/docs/source/hardware/mcu.md

 ## Introduction

-RISC-V Steel top module, `rvsteel_mcu`, is a RISC-V microcontroller unit written in Verilog comprising a [32-bit RISC-V processor core](core.md), memory and timer modules, as well as UART, GPIO, and SPI controllers.
+RISC-V Steel top module, `rvsteel`, is a RISC-V microcontroller unit written in Verilog comprising a [32-bit RISC-V processor core](core.md), memory and timer modules, as well as UART, GPIO, and SPI controllers.

 RISC-V Steel is targeted for use in embedded systems, systems-on-chip and FPGAs.
 Its UART, GPIO and SPI interfaces allow it to communicate with a wide variety of sensors and actuators commonly used in embedded projects.